PGY1 Community-Based Pharmacy at University of Missouri Health Care

 Eligibility To qualify for the PGY1 Community-based residency program, you must:

 Be a graduate of an accredited college or school of pharmacy with a Doctor of Pharmacy degree

 Be licensed or eligible for pharmacist licensure in the state of Missouri

 How to Apply Residency positions are filled according to the rules of the National Matching Service (NMS).
 An interview is required.

 ASHP Code: 64047 National Matching Service Code: 280115 Application submission is through the Pharmacy Online Centralized Application Service (PhORCAS)

 Letter of Intent

 Official pharmacy school transcript

 Submission of an application for employment via the MU Health Care website (www.muhealth.org/jobseeker) under “Find a Job” select “All Openings,” search and apply under “Pharmacy Resident”)

-University of Missouri Health Care offers three pharmacy residency programs for pharmacy graduates — post-graduate year one (PGY1) Pharmacy at University Hospital, postgraduate year two (PGY2) internal medicine, and post-graduate year one (PGY1) Community-Based program.
+University of Missouri Health Care offers four pharmacy residency programs for pharmacy graduates — post-graduate year one (PGY1) Pharmacy at University Hospital, post-graduate year two (PGY2) Internal Medicine, post-graduate year two (PGY2) Critical Care, and post-graduate year one (PGY1) Community-Based program.
 These programs address skills such as critical thinking, self-management and independent decision-making to help participants achieve proficiency and confidence as practitioners in patient care environments.
 MU Health Care stresses the importance of patient-focused practice in collaboration with all health care professionals.